Tooth Extraction (Having A Tooth Pulled) - WebMD

 Reasons for Pulling Teeth

 A crowded mouth.
-Sometimes dentists pull teeth to prepare the mouth for orthodontia.
+Sometimes, dentists pull teeth to prepare the mouth for orthodontia.
 The goal of orthodontia is to properly align the teeth, which may not be possible if your teeth are too big for your mouth.
-Likewise, if a tooth cannot break through the gum (erupt) because there is not room in the mouth for it, your dentist may recommend pulling it.
+Likewise, if a tooth cannot break through the gum (erupt) because there is not enough space in the mouth for it, your dentist may suggest pulling it.

 Risk of infection.
-If your immune system is compromised (for example, if you are receiving chemotherapy or are having an organ transplant), even the risk of infection in a particular tooth may be reason enough to pull the tooth.
+If your immune system is compromised (for example, if you are receiving chemotherapy or having an organ transplant), the risk of infection, even in a particular tooth, may be reason enough to pull the tooth.

 Periodontal (gum) disease.
-If periodontal disease -- an infection of the tissues and bones that surround and support the teeth -- have caused loosening of the teeth, it may be necessary to pull the tooth or teeth.
+If periodontal disease — an infection of the tissues and bones that surround and support the teeth — has caused loosening of the teeth, it may be necessary to pull the tooth or teeth.

 What to Expect With Tooth Extraction

 Dentists and oral surgeons (dentists with special training to perform surgery) perform tooth extractions.
-Before pulling the tooth, your dentist will give you an injection of a local anesthetic to numb the area where the tooth will be removed.
+Before pulling the tooth, your dentist will give you a local anesthetic shot to numb the area from where the tooth will be removed.
 In some instances, your dentist may use a strong general anesthetic.
 This will prevent pain throughout your body and make you sleep through the procedure.

-If the tooth is impacted, the dentist will cut away gum and bone tissue that cover the tooth and then, using forceps, grasp the tooth and gently rock it back and forth to loosen it from the jaw bone and ligaments that hold it in place.
-Sometimes, a hard-to-pull tooth must be removed in pieces.
+If the tooth is impacted, the dentist will cut away gum and bone tissue covering the tooth.
+Then, using forceps, they would grasp the tooth and gently rock it back and forth to loosen it from the jawbone and ligaments that hold it in place.
+A hard-to-pull tooth must be removed in pieces.

-What to Tell Your Dentist Before You Have a Tooth Pulled
+What to Tell Your Dentist Before a Tooth Extraction

 Although having a tooth pulled is usually very safe, the procedure can allow harmful bacteria into the bloodstream.
-Gum tissue is also at risk of infection.
-If you have a condition that puts you at high risk for developing a severe infection, you may need to take antibiotics before and after the extraction.
-Before having a tooth pulled, let your dentist know your complete medical history, the medications and supplements you take, and if you have one of the following (note that this list is not complete):
+Gum tissue is also at risk for infection.
+If you have a condition that puts you at high risk of developing a severe infection, you may need to take antibiotics before and after the extraction.
+Before having a tooth pulled, let your dentist know your complete medical history, the medications and supplements you take, and if you have any of the following (note that this list is not complete):

 • Damaged or man-made heart valves